sidvishnoi/fb-dev-interest/README.md

 2. Drag and Drop downloaded file into Google Chrome's Extensions page (`chrome://extensions/`).
 3. Install the extension by clicking Install button.
 4. Go to extension's options and configure.

+## Note

+The above mentioned method might not work due to an an update to Google Chrome 63 (See: https://bugs.chromium.org/p/chromium/issues/detail?id=794219) (Thanks to Stephanie from Devpost for reporting)

+The following method will work on all versions of Chrome:

+1. Downlod the extension (`fb-dev-interest-unpacked.zip`) from the [releases page](https://github.com/sidvishnoi/fb-dev-interest/releases) and Unzip the downloaded file.
+2. Go to `chrome://extensions/` and click the checkbox to enable **Developer mode**.
+3. Click the **Load unpacked extension** button and select the unzipped folder.
+4. Install it as prompted and now you can have the extension's equivalent.
+Go to extension's options and configure and use it.

+I'll update the upcoming releases and release v1.3 to have the `fb-dev-interest-unpacked.zip` file.
+The .crx files won't be added to new releases until the update can be resolved.

 # Configure